 International Banking and Transmission of the 1931 Financial Crisis

-In May-July 1931, a series of financial panics shook Central Europe before spreading to the rest of the world.
-This paper explores how the 1931 Central European crisis propagated to the London and New York financial centers; it also examines the role of cross-border banking linkages in international crisis transmission.
-Using archival bank-level data, I document US and British banks' asset-side exposure to the crisis region.
-The Continental crisis disturbed few US banks but endangered several British financial institutions and triggered severe stress in the London money market.
-Central European credits were mostly held by large and diversified commercial banks in the United States and by small and geographically specialized financial institutions in Britain.
-Differences in the market structure of the trade finance industry explain why the 1931 Central European crisis infected London banks but not New York banks.
+In May to July 1931, a series of financial panics shook central Europe before spreading to the rest of the world.
+This article explores the role of cross‐border banking linkages in propagating the central European crisis to Britain and the US.
+Using archival bank‐level data, the article documents US and British banks’ exposure to central European frozen credits in 1931.
+Central European lending was mostly done by large and diversified commercial banks in the US and by small and geographically specialized merchant banks/acceptance houses in Britain.
+Differences in the organization of international bank lending explain why the central European crisis disturbed few US banks but endangered many British financial institutions.

 Suggested Citation: Suggested Citation